 History will be made in Florida on Saturday, August 1, when the most famous offshore Deep-V race boat in US history will attempt to set a new world record for thefastest crossing between Key West and Havana.

 The Apache Star – a two-time World Champion, Kevlar and carbon fiber Deep-V race boat capable of speeds in excess of 100 mph – will attempt to beat the current record with Apache Powerboats owner and offshore performance boating legend Mark McManus operating the throttles, and racer Roger Kluh driving.
 The crossing will mark the first time since 1963 that an American-built pleasure boat with an American crew has been authorized by the US government to visit Cuba.

-Apache Star will depart Stock Island Marina in Key West, Florida, at 10:00 am on Saturday, August 1, destined for the Hemingway International Yacht Club, Havana, Cuba.
+Apache Star will depart Stock Island Marina in Key West, Florida, at 10:00 am on Saturday, August 1, destined for the Castillo De Los Tres Reyes Del Morro then on to the Hemingway International Yacht Club, Havana, Cuba.
 The boat will return to Key West on August 3.

 The current record for the fastest Florida-to-Cuba crossing was set in 1958 by Forest Johnson, with a time of six hours, 24 minutes.
 This beat the original record, set in 1922 by Gar Wood.